ashishabbani/peopleImport/README.md

 # peopleImport

-Developed the MVC app which take csv file a input and  find out all the possible duplicates.
+Developed the MVC app which take csv file an input and  find out all the possible duplicates.

 Pre-Req:
 1. Visual Studio 2017